Featured

 There is no shortage of buzz around generative artificial intelligence (GAI).
 GAI can be used in software development to generate and augment code which saves times and reduces development cycles.
 But using AI in software development comes with its own set of risks.

-Join this live Synopsys webinar to get an introduction to GAI and how you can minimize risk when using it in your organization.
+Join this webinar to get an introduction to GAI and how you can minimize risk when using it in your organization.
 We’ll cover:

 • What GAI is and how machines learn